abbamal/AbbaKata/README.md

 # AbbaKata
-a technical challenge to integrate the company Wemanity
+a technical challenge to integrate Wemanity